A Passage to India (film): Critical response

-Lean's final film opened to tremendous praise worldwide, and became a critics' favourite of 1984.
+Lean's final film received widespread critical acclaim, and became a critics' favourite of 1984.
 Vincent Canby of The New York Times called it "[Lean's] best work since The Bridge on the River Kwai and Lawrence of Arabia and perhaps his most humane and moving film since Brief Encounter.
-Though vast in physical scale and set against a tumultuous Indian background, it is also intimate, funny and moving in the manner of a film maker completely in control of his material … Though [Lean] has made A Passage to India both less mysterious and more cryptic than the book, the film remains a wonderfully provocative tale, full of vivid characters, all played to near perfection."
+Though vast in physical scale and set against a tumultuous Indian background, it is also intimate, funny and moving in the manner of a film maker completely in control of his material ...
+Though [Lean] has made A Passage to India both less mysterious and more cryptic than the book, the film remains a wonderfully provocative tale, full of vivid characters, all played to near perfection."

-Roger Ebert of the Chicago Sun-Times observed that "Forster's novel is one of the literary landmarks of this century, and now David Lean has made it into one of the greatest screen adaptations I have ever seen … [He] is a meticulous craftsman, famous for going to any length to make every shot look just the way he thinks it should.
-His actors here are encouraged to give sound, thoughtful, unflashy performances … and his screenplay is a model of clarity."
+Roger Ebert of the Chicago Sun-Times observed that "Forster's novel is one of the literary landmarks of this century, and now David Lean has made it into one of the greatest screen adaptations I have ever seen ...
+[He] is a meticulous craftsman, famous for going to any length to make every shot look just the way he thinks it should.
+His actors here are encouraged to give sound, thoughtful, unflashy performances ... and his screenplay is a model of clarity."

 Variety called the film "impeccably faithful, beautifully played and occasionally languorous" and added, "Lean has succeeded to a great degree in the tricky task of capturing Forster's finely edged tone of rational bemusement and irony."

 Time Out London thought the film was "a curiously modest affair, abandoning the tub-thumping epic style of Lean's late years.
 While adhering to perhaps 80 per cent of the book's incident, Lean veers very wide of the mark over E.M.
 Forster's hatred of the British presence in India, and comes down much more heavily on the side of the British.
-But he has assembled his strongest cast in years … And once again Lean indulges his taste for scenery, demonstrating an ability with sheer scale which has virtually eluded British cinema throughout its history.
+But he has assembled his strongest cast in years ...
+And once again Lean indulges his taste for scenery, demonstrating an ability with sheer scale which has virtually eluded British cinema throughout its history.
 Not for literary purists, but if you like your entertainment well tailored, then feel the quality and the width."

-Channel 4 said, "Lean was always preoccupied with landscapes and obsessed with the perfect shot – but here his canvas is way smaller than in Lawrence of Arabia, for instance … Still, while the storytelling is rather toothless, A Passage to India is certainly well worth watching for fans of the director's epic style."
+Channel 4 said, "Lean was always preoccupied with landscapes and obsessed with the perfect shot – but here his canvas is way smaller than in Lawrence of Arabia, for instance ...
+Still, while the storytelling is rather toothless, A Passage to India is certainly well worth watching for fans of the director's epic style."

-On Rotten Tomatoes, A Passage to India holds a rating of 78% from 27 critics, with an average rating of 7.20/10.
+On Rotten Tomatoes, A Passage to India holds a rating of 77% from 30 critics, with an average rating of 7.20/10.
 The website's critical consensus reads, "A Passage to India is a visually striking exploration of colonialism and prejudice, although it doesn't achieve the thematic breadth of director David Lean's finest work."
-The film is assigned an average score of 78 out of 100 on Metacritic, based on 14 critic reviews, indicating "generally favorable reviews".
+The film is assigned an average score of 78 out of 100 on Metacritic, based on 14 critic reviews, indicating "generally favorable" reviews.